splunk/splunk-connect-for-snmp/docs/configuration/configuring-profiles.md

         varBinds:
           - ['UDP-MIB']
 ```
-Such profile should be placed in the profiles section of inventory definition.
+This profile should be placed in the profiles section of the inventory definition.
 It will be executed with the frequency defined in `walk_interval`.
-In case of multiple profiles of type `walk` will be placed in profiles, the last one will be used.
+If multiple profiles of type `walk` is placed in profiles, the last one will be used.

 This is how to use `walk` profiles: